aerubanov/air-quality-data/README.md

 - CloudFormation - other services configuration and deployment;

 ## Deployment
-If you want to run this aplication in your own AWS cloud you need to do few steps:
+If you want to run this application in your own AWS cloud, you need to do a few steps:
 1. Fork repository.
-2. Set apropriate value for following Github repository secrets (`Settings -> Secrets and Variables -> Actions`):
+2. Set appropriate value for the following GitHub repository secrets (`Settings -> Secrets and Variables -> Actions`):
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_ACCOUNT_ID`